The Teichm\"uller and Riemann Moduli Stacks: Connectedness properties of and the graph of -homotopy.

 \begin{example} {\bf Hirzebruch surfaces.} Consider $X=\mathbb S^2\times\mathbb S^2$.
 It admits complex structures of even Hirzebruch surfaces $\mathbb F_{2a}$.
 By \cite{F-Q}, this exhausts the set of complex surfaces diffeomorphic to $X$.
 Then there is only one connected component of complex structures up to action of the mapping class group.
 The mapping class group is not known (cf. footnote \ref{Hatcher}) but contains at least four elements generated by

 where $a$ is the antipodal map of $\mathbb S^2$.
 Analogously to Lemma \ref{Hopfcc} and Corollary \ref{Hopfcc2}, we have \begin{lemma} Let $\phi$ be a diffeomorphism of $X$.
-Assume that $\phi$ preserves the connected components of $\mathcal I$.
+Assume that $\phi$ leaves a connected component of $\mathcal I$ invariant.
 Then $\phi$ is $C^\infty$-isotopic either to $g$ or to the identity. \end{lemma}

 \begin{proof} Let $J_0$ represent $\mathbb P^1\times\mathbb P^1$.
 Assume that $J_0\cdot \phi$ belongs to the same connected component as $J_0$.
-Then there exists a smooth family of Hirzebruch surfaces $\pi : \mathcal X\to [0,1]$ with endpoints $X_0$ and $X_{J_0\cdot \phi}$.
-By \cite[Theorem 7.2]{circle}, there exists an analytic space $K$, obtained by gluing together a finite number of Kuranishi spaces of Hirzebruch surfaces (up to taking the product with some vector space) such that the family $\pi$ maps onto a smooth path into $K$.
-Using the description of the Kuranishi spaces of Hirzebruch surfaces in \cite[p.21]{Cat} (see also Example \ref{Hirzebruchbis}), it is easy to check that \begin{enumerate} \item[(i)] $K$ is a manifold. \item[(ii)] The points of $K$ encoding $\mathbb F_{2a}$ for $a>0$ belongs to a submanifold of codimension $1$. \end{enumerate} Hence, by transversality, we may replace the initial path by a path with same endpoints and such that all surfaces along this path are biholomorphic to $\mathbb P^1\times\mathbb P^1$.
-By Fischer-Grauert's Theorem (see \cite{PS} for the version we use), such a deformation is locally trivial, hence trivial since the base is an interval, i.e. there exists a smooth isotopy
+Then there exists a $c$-homotopy of Hirzebruch surfaces $\pi : \mathcal X\to [0,1]$ with endpoints $X_0$ and $X_{J_0\cdot \phi}$: just take the tautological family above a smooth path in $\I$ joining $J_0$ to $J_0\cdot f$.
+By \cite[Theorem 8.1]{circle}, there exists an analytic space $K$ encoding the complex structures on a neighborhood of the path and obtained by gluing together a finite number of Kuranishi spaces of Hirzebruch surfaces (up to taking the product with some vector space) such that the family $\pi$ maps onto a smooth path into $K$.
+Using the description of the Kuranishi spaces of Hirzebruch surfaces in \cite[p.21]{Cat} (see also Example \ref{Hirzebruchbis}), it is easy to check that \begin{enumerate} \item[(i)] $K$ is a manifold. \item[(ii)] The points of $K$ encoding $\mathbb F_{2a}$ for $a>0$ belongs to a submanifold of complex codimension at least $1$. \end{enumerate} Hence, we may replace the initial path defining the $c$-homotopy with a new path and a thus a new $c$-homotopy with same endpoints and such that all surfaces along this path are biholomorphic to $\mathbb P^1\times\mathbb P^1$.
+By Fischer-Grauert's Theorem (see \cite{PS} for the version we use), such a deformation is locally trivial, hence trivial since the base is an interval, i.e. there exists a smooth isotopy of biholomorphisms

 In particular, $\psi_1\circ\psi_0^{-1}$ induces a biholomorphism between $X_0$ and $X_{J_0\cdot\phi}$, which is smoothly isotopic to the identity.
 Composing its inverse with $\phi$, this gives an automorphism of $X_0$, that is of $\mathbb P^1\times\mathbb P^1$, which corresponds to the same element of the mapping class group as $\phi$.
 Comparing with the automorphism group of $\mathbb P^1\times\mathbb P^1$ yields the result. \end{proof} and \begin{corollary} The map {\rm \eqref{mccc}} is surjective with kernel $\{[Id], [g]\}$. \end{corollary}